-Select sea-level rise projections by taking a step-wise approach and considering a suite of factors and conditions.
-Decisions about which sea-level rise projections to select will be based on factors including location, lifespan of the given project or asset, sea-level rise exposure and associated impacts, adaptive capacity, and risk tolerance/aversion.
+This Guidance summarizes the best available sealevel rise science, which includes probabilistic projections, an extreme scenario, and a recognition that these projections may change in the future.
+Although sea-level projections may change in the future, when used as part of the risk management process outlined in this Guidance, they provide vital information for adaptation actions and hazard mitigation undertaken today.
+Decisions about which sea-level rise projections to select - and the necessary adaptation pathways and contingency plans to ensure resilience - will be based on factors including location, lifespan of the given project or asset, sea-level rise exposure and associated impacts, adaptive capacity, and risk tolerance/aversion.